- Use an Academic Planner to record your class schedule, assignments, important contacts, appointments and things you need to do.

 Determining how many classes you should take is a very personal matter.
 Each student needs to evaluate what their life consists of and ask a variety of questions.
 For example:

 Each student is unique and should take a courseload that accommodates his/her needs.
 To become a full-time student at MCC, you would take a minimum of 12 credit and or fee hours.
-Students not on suspension my register for a maximum of 18 credit hours without special permission.
+Students not on academic restriction may register for a maximum of 18 credit hours without special permission.
 Any student taking less than 12 hours is considered part-time.
 Keep in mind that for each hour you are in class you should expect to study approximately two hours outside of class.
 As you determine the number of courses you plan to take it is also important to remember to budget time for eating, sleeping, studying, travel time and leisure.
 Finding balance is the key to success.
-Click here to open an example of a full-time MCC student’s schedule.